 My historical novel, set in the Great Depression, is very much on my mind these days as I am looking for an agent.
 The story follows three homeless teens who chase the fruit harvest across the country, just as they chase the trains that take them everywhere, and nowhere.
 I wish there was a weather app for a period in time, not just a physical place.
 If the Great Depression were to appear on my weather app, it would show the drought, heat, and wind that plunged the nation into despair for a decade.

-I’m also planning my next literary novel, which will be set in Mansfield, Pennsylvania.
+I’m also planning my next literary novel, which will be set near Covington, Pennsylvania.
 It’s 45 degrees there, with a lot of rain on the way.
 This book is in the very early “thinking” stage, and it feels as if there is a layer of fog hanging above the plot that I must penetrate before the planning can begin.
 I have to feel my way through what is currently a blur, before I know where the story is going.

 Does having these cities listed on my weather app help me write, or make me a better writer?
 Well, no. But isn’t it nice that my books and their worlds have one more place to perch and inspire me?
 I think so.

 So what does your mobile weather app say about you?
 Leave a comment below!